RevEngAI/reai-ida/README.md

 - Configuration and persistence of plugin configuration (API key, host, model selection and analysis)

 # Install
 Install the required Python libraries: `pip install -r requirements.txt`.
-Copy `revengai` dir and `revengai.py` to the `plugins` dir inside IDA Pro installation dir.
+Copy `revengai` dir and `reveng.py` to the `plugins` dir inside IDA Pro installation dir (or `~/.idapro/plugins` on MacOS and Linux).

+### Details

+Check the version of Python your IDA Pro installation is using by opening IDA and running `sys.path` inside the Python console.
+You need to ensure that the dependencies are installed by the version of Python IDA is using.
+You can then run `{{path to python version}} -m pip install -r requirements.txt`.
+For example, `$ /Library/Developer/CommandLineTools/Library/Frameworks/Python3.framework/Versions/3.9/bin/python3.9 -m pip install -r requirements.txt`

 ## Setup & Configuration
 Open IDA and if the plugin has loaded successfully it should be visible under `RevEng.AI Toolkit` menu.